elizabethmyles/elizabethmyles.github.io/_posts/2019-09-30-back-to-bite-you-excerpt.md

 **"Okay, Nathan, let's go over** the plan for tonight.
 When the bad vampire shows up, *I'll* throw a binding spell at it to incapacitate it," Jessica waved her hands, "and then *you'll* jump in and do your thing&mdash;"

 "What?"
-Nathan cuther off.
+Nathan cut her off.
 "No. That is not going to happen.
 If a feral vampire makes an appearance here tonight, you are staying in the car.
 I will handle it."

 Now it was Jessica's turn to say, "What?"